-How it is taken: It is injected into a vein in a procedure called an infusion.
-The infusion is given at a certified infusion center and lasts approximately 2 to 4 hours.
-Your healthcare team may adjust the dose and how often you receive it, but typically it is given once every 8 weeks.
+How it is taken: It is given as an injection under the skin of your abdomen or thigh.
+The injection process takes about 10 seconds.
+A doctor or nurse will teach you how to do the injection.
+Once you learn how to do it yourself, you or a family member can do at home.
+Your healthcare team may adjust the dose and how often you receive it, but typically it is given once every 4 weeks.
 It may take up to 8 weeks after starting this medication to see an improvement in your symptoms.
-However, a lot of people see improvement sooner.
+However, a lot of people see improvements much sooner.